shellicar/reference-foundation/README.md

 ### Svelte Web App

-Details on the Svelte setup for building modern web applications, along with usage of the static adapter.
+> TODO: Details on the Svelte setup for building modern web applications, along with usage of the static adapter.

 ### Nuxt Web App

-Details on setting up a Nuxt web application without server-side rendering (SSR).
+> TODO: Details on setting up a Nuxt web application without server-side rendering (SSR).

 ### UI Libraries with ShadCN

-Explanation of using ShadCN to create reusable UI components across the Svelte and Nuxt applications.
+> TODO: Explanation of using ShadCN to create reusable UI components across the Svelte and Nuxt applications.

 ### Form Handling

-Overview of setting up simple form handling using `sveltekit-superforms`.
+> TODO: Overview of setting up simple form handling using `sveltekit-superforms`.

+> TODO: Examples using `shadcn-vue` and `vee-validate`, including creating form components.

 ## Testing

 ### Unit Testing

-How Mocha and TSX are used to run tests and ensure application stability.
+> TODO: How Mocha and TSX are used to run tests and ensure application stability.

+> TODO: Use `vitest`.

 ### Acceptance Testing